 2. The “falling” beauty queen

 Losing in a contest is one thing but failing to win a crown then falling from the stage afterwards is something else.
 That’s called double whammy.
 Sadly, this is the fate that Criselda Cecilio met during the 1979 Miss Universe.

-Shortly after Maritza Sayalero of Brazil was crowned, dozens of other contestants as well as members of the press rushed towards the stage to congratulate her.
+Shortly after Maritza Sayalero of Venezuela was crowned, dozens of other contestants as well as members of the press rushed towards the stage to congratulate her.
 Due to overloading, a part of the catwalk collapsed, causing injuries to 20 contestants.
 Criselda Cecilio suffered bruises from the accident alongside Tahire Dermitan of Turkey, Carla Franco of Costa Rica, among others.
 [Image source: http://missosology.info]

 1. Pinay beauty queen turned down Ms. World crown

 Evangeline Pascual could have been the first Asian to won Miss World in 1979 had she not refused to accept the crown.
 But as it turned out, Evangeline had all the right reasons for letting it go.
 Held at London’s Royal Albert Hall, the 1973 Miss World pageant ended up in a tie between Evangeline and Miss USA Marjorie Wallace.
 The latter eventually won but dethroned months later for failing to fulfill her responsibilities.

 Evangeline was then offered to take over the crown but refused to do so.
 Subsequent interviews revealed that she turned it down because she thought the competition was unfair to Asian candidates.
 Besides, she would also not get the same prize that Wallace won if she accepted the offer.[Image source: http://www.veestarz.com]